Brendon45/Software-Engineering/alx-backend-user-data/0x02-Session_authentication/chapter_3.md

 3. __Set Cookie Route (/setcookie)__:

-      - Creates a response with make_response and sets a username cookie with the value Cobby.
+      - Creates a response with make_response and sets a username cookie with the value Brendon.
       - The max_age=60*60*24*30 parameter ensures the cookie is valid for 30 days.
       - The response with the cookie is sent back to the client.